Sapiens-OSS/sapiens-modding-wiki/docs/docs/engine/coordinates.md

 In Sapiens, there are three coordinate systems: The first is used during world generation (pre-render), the second is used for rendering (render), and the third is used during normal gameplay (meters).

-## Prerender Scale
+## Pre-render Scale

 The world is a unit sphere, where sea level is `1.0` radius.
 The north pole is `0.0, 1.0, 00`.
 In pre-render, the coordinates are just 3D positions in that space.

 ## Render Scale

-The render scale is similar to pre-render, except that it's `100,000` times larger.
-The significance of this scale is unknown.
+The render scale is similar to pre-render, except that it's **100,000** times larger.

 Alongside having it's own scale, the render coordinate systems is relative to a shifting origin point.
 This prevents floating point insanity, no matter where you are on such a large planet.